-The East coast, towards the Spanish border (see post on the East Algarve) managed somehow to mostly escape this trend, perhaps thanks to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
-The East Algarve is also more traditional and historic and better suited for mature travelers.
-But that doesn’t mean that the bustling west should be bypassed – there is a lot to see there, if you pick the right time and places to visit.
+The East coast of the Algarve, towards the Spanish border (see post on East Algarve), has somehow managed to mostly escape this trend, perhaps thanks to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
+East Algarve is also more traditional, historic and better suited for mature travelers.
+But that doesn’t mean that the bustling West should be bypassed – there is a lot to see there, if you pick the right time and places to visit.

-Leaving Faro and driving west towards Sagres, on the extreme west of the province, we stopped first at glitzy Vilamoura, a development started in 1980 as a golf course and now a massive sports center.
-It has five 18-hole golf courses, theme and water parks, shooting and riding schools, tennis complexes and a marina for big boats.
+Leaving Faro and driving west towards Sagres, in the extreme west of the province, we stopped first at glitzy Vilamoura, a development started in 1980 as a golf course which is now a massive sports center.
+It has five 18-hole golf courses, theme and water parks, shooting and riding schools, tennis courts and a marina for big boats.
 Vilamoura wants to be Europe’s largest sports destination, and in the summer it attracts the ritzy Lisbon’s jet set crowd and their counterparts in the rest of Europe.
-Outside town, the main attraction is Praia da Falésia (Falesia Beach) and Roman ruins, but few hours here were enough in cold march, and we continued towards famous Albufeira, Algarve’s undisputed tourism capital.
+Outside town, the main attraction is Praia da Falésia (Falesia Beach) and the Roman ruins, but a few hours here were enough in cold March, and we continued towards famous Albufeira, Algarve’s undisputed tourism capital.

-The postcard beaches the Algarve is known for, formed by ochre sandstone rocks sculpted by erosion, start in Albufeira and go on towards the west of the province.
-The first of them is scenic São Rafael, less than 5 miles from town., where we arrived by the end of the day, when just a few professional photographers – and birds – were visiting.
-The view was magnificent: white Albufeira on the horizon, sandy coves between rocks on both sides, for sure the most spectacular place we had seen that far in our trip.
-Overwhelmed by the vast open sea and a sky with different shades of blue, we kept silent all the way back to the hotel.
+The postcard beaches the Algarve is known for, formed by ochre sandstone rocks sculpted by erosion, start in Albufeira and go on towards the very west of the province.
+The first of them is scenic São Rafael, less than 5 miles from town, where we arrived by the end of the day, when just a few professional photographers – and birds – were visiting.
+The view was magnificent: white Albufeira on the horizon and sandy coves between rocks on both sides, it was for sure the most spectacular place we had seen so far in our trip.
+Overwhelmed by the vast open sea and sky with different shades of blue, we kept silent all the way back to the hotel.

 Armação de Pêra

-On a completely different note, eight miles west of Albufeira is perhaps the worst example of over development in the Algarve: the town of Armação de Pêra, where a building frenzy years ago managed to eliminate all signs of the authentic and relaxed Algarve feeling.
+On a completely different note, eight miles west of Albufeira is perhaps the worst example of overdevelopment in the Algarve: the town of Armação de Pêra, where a building frenzy years ago managed to eliminate all signs of the authentic and relaxed Algarve feeling.
 High rise apartment building blocks sit empty for most of the year, cheap construction is everywhere, and there’s too much traffic in the summer.
-Its saving grace is a pretty chapel in Romanesque style – Nossa Senhora da Rocha – said to be a place of pilgrimage for local fishermen for centuries.
+Its saving grace is a pretty chapel in the Romanesque style – Nossa Senhora da Rocha – said to have been a place of pilgrimage for local fishermen for centuries.
+And that was it.

 Silves was the capital of the Moorish Algarve for centuries (700-1200), and remnants of its glorious past are plenty.
-Among them is a massive red brick 7th-century castle dominating the skyline, once the Moors’ stronghold in the region, now open to visitors.
-The castle was the scenario of battles between the invading Moors and Christian crusaders, but Silves today is an unhurried and charming town far removed from the buzz of the coastline few miles away.
+Among them is a massive red brick 7th-century castle that dominates the skyline, once the Moors’ stronghold in the region and now open to visitors.
+The castle was the scenario of many battles between the invading Moors and Christian crusaders, but Silves today is a calm and charming town far removed from the buzz of the coastline a few miles away.
 A good example of how the Algarve was before the advent of mass tourism, Silves has no modern development, perhaps the reason why we found so many stork nests on top of old buildings.
-Another attraction is Casa da Cultura Islâmica (House of Islamic Culture) and a pretty riverside area, the place to be in the summer to watch Viking-like canoes run trips down the Arade Rivers.
+Another attraction is Casa da Cultura Islâmica (House of Islamic Culture) and a pretty riverside area, the place to be in the summer to watch Viking-like canoes run trips down the Arade River.